ra3xdh/qucs_s-help/source/subckts-and-ext-models/habr-tutorial/habr-tutorial-english.md

 # Qucs-S: A Guide to Using SPICE Models and Creating Libraries

-> Translated from original Russian tutorial, [here](https://habr.com/ru/articles/805963/)
+> Translated from original Russian tutorial, [here](https://habr.com/ru/articles/805963/).
+> Translation predominately accomplished with Google Translate, with some cross-referencing against DeepL's translation, and some manual editing.

 ## Working with Subcircuits